-However, with the ever shifting and evolving social impact landscape the programme has needed to adapt accordingly.
-Funders are challenging everything: from transparency to ethics, from impact to operating models, from accountability to governance.
+However, with the ever-shifting and evolving social impact landscape the programme has needed to adapt accordingly.
+Funders are challenging everything: from transparency to ethics, from impact to operating models, and from accountability to governance.

 We have seen this as more of an opportunity than a need.
 Why?
-Because we have learned that traditional models that rely on a narrow approach to fundraising are not necessarily the answers to an organisation’s long term financial sustainability, scalability or greater social impact.
+Because we have learned that traditional models that rely on a narrow approach to fundraising are not necessarily the answer to an organisation’s long-term financial sustainability, scalability, or greater social impact.
 Interventions, we believe, need to be more holistic, more visionary, more dynamic.
-More ‘now’.
+More now.

-For more information on the Emerge programme, contact Ajay Mehta.
+For more information on the Emerge programme, contact Sarah Scarth.

 “We benefited immensely from the Emerge programme.
 This has enabled us to set concrete targets and objectives, and we are engaged to follow up the strategy with concrete implementation.
 This will allow us to implement our three-year strategic framework”.

-Emerge is a capacity building programme whose aim is to help organisations to devise and implement a fundraising strategy that enables them to diversify their income sources and improve the prospect of long term financial sustainability.
-The delivery process is designed to help the organisations improve their resource mobilisation skills and strategic thinking and also enable them to critically assess other areas of organisational functioning, including governance, leadership and management.
-The change that Resource Alliance wants to see is that organisations take ownership of and sustain new resource mobilisation activities that diversify their income base.
+Emerge is a capacity-building programme the aim of which is to help organisations devise and implement a fundraising strategy that enables them to diversify their income sources and improve the prospect of long-term financial sustainability.
+The delivery process is designed to help organisations improve their resource mobilisation skills and strategic thinking and to enable them to critically assess other areas of organisational functioning, including governance, leadership, and management.
+The change that the Resource Alliance wants to see is for organisations to take ownership of and sustain new resource mobilisation activities that diversify their income base.

-The programme is delivered by Resource Alliance associates (consultants), who are carefully selected and matched with the organisation in terms of skills, experience and their location.
+The programme is delivered by Resource Alliance associates (consultants), who are carefully selected and matched with the organisation in terms of skills, experience, and location.

-The main beneficiaries of this programme are small to medium-sized organisations who need help and support to diversify and grow their funding portfolio for growth and/or sustainability.
+The main beneficiaries of this programme are small to medium-sized organisations that need help and support to diversify and grow their funding portfolio for growth and/or sustainability.

-The intervention combines the expertise of a consultant with local market knowledge and a diverse range of skills and experience matched with each Oak grantee, and an opportunity to participate in peer learning activities.
-They are then supported by the Resource Alliance through the following process over 12 months.
+The intervention combines the expertise of a consultant with local market knowledge and a diverse range of skills and experience matched with each Oak grantee, as well as an opportunity to participate in peer learning activities.
+The grantee is then supported by the Resource Alliance through the following process over 12 months.

-The ultimate aim of the programme being implemented is for the participants to become more resilient, sustainable and capable of affecting change in their areas of work.
-It also aims to make organisations more robust, less dependent on a small number of donors and better able to leverage funding from a wide range of sources for the changes they wish to make.
-The project focuses on the critical areas of leadership and resource mobilisation, which are crucial to an organisation’s survival and its ability to grow and bring about sustainable programme outcomes.
+The ultimate aim of the programme is for the participants to become more resilient, sustainable, and capable of affecting change in their areas of work.
+It also aims to make organisations more robust, less dependent on a small number of donors, and better able to leverage funding from a wide range of sources for the changes they wish to make.
+The project focuses on the critical areas of leadership and resource mobilisation, which are crucial to an organisation’s survival and its ability to grow and bring about sustainable outcomes.

-Since 2014, the Emerge programme has supported 42 organisations across 15 different countries across Asia, South East Asia, Africa, Europe and the Americas.
+Since 2014, the Emerge programme has supported 42 organisations across 15 different countries in Asia, South East Asia, Africa, Europe, and the Americas.

-Organisations interested in the programme should contact Ajay Mehta.
+Organisations interested in the programme should contact Sarah Scarth.

 The Emerge programme has clear benefits for NGOs requiring help with building their fundraising capacities.
 However, funders whose aims and mission concern the building of the fundraising capacity of their grantees may also benefit through investing in the financial sustainability of their grantees.

-Funders and investors interested in finding out more about the Emerge programme should contact Ajay Mehta.
+Funders and investors interested in finding out more about the Emerge programme should contact Sarah Scarth.